Updated: Sep 13, 2022

-8. On a well floured countertop, shape the dough.
+8. On a well-floured countertop, shape the dough.
 I start by dumping the dough out of the bowl unto the floured surface.
-Then with well floured fingers, I fold the edges unto the center.
+Then with well-floured fingers, I fold the edges to the center.
 Then I pick up the dough.
-The surface that was on the countertop now becomes the top of the dough.
+The surface on the countertop now becomes the top of the dough.
 I make the dough ball tighter when it is in my hands by moving the underside that's in my palms together.

 9. I place in a clean bowl and let rise for 20-30 more minutes.

 10. Prep a bowl for the final rise by lining a mixing bowl with parchment paper.
-There's a picture near the top of this post that shows how the dough will look prior to the final rise in a parchment lined bowl.
+A picture near the top of this post shows how the dough will look prior to the final rise in a parchment-lined bowl.